-Christians pray.
-When we worship the living God, we bring before Him our concerns for ourselves and others, for the world, and for the church.
-We also thank God for hearing and responding to our prayers.
-At the Offertory, all of our prayers are presented to God along with our tithes and offerings.
-For all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular for San José Church in the Dominican Republic and their Rector, Fr.
-Isaac Pringle; and their Bishop Moises Quezada, and for Fr.
+Lord God, we pray for all those who proclaim the Gospel at home and abroad; and for all who teach and disciple others, in particular San José Church in the Dominican Republic, their Rector, Fr.
+Isaac Pringle and their Bishop, Moises Quezada; and Fr.
 Rob Sturdy, Anglican Chaplain at The Citadel.